 - HM Revenues and Customs or other authorities that require it

 - The law, regulatory bodies, or the public interest permits or requires it

 - Required by us or others to investigate or prevent crime

 - To any other parties connected with your account (including guarantors)

 Sharing your information to assist with asset buying or selling

-The Paragon Group may in the future wish to sell, transfer or merge part or all of their business or assets, or any associated rights or interests, or to acquire a business or enter into a merger with it.
+Paragon may in the future wish to sell, transfer or merge part or all of their business or assets, or any associated rights or interests, or to acquire a business or enter into a merger with it.
 If so, they may disclose your personal information to a potential buyer, transferee, or merger partner or seller and their advisers so long as they agree to keep it confidential and to use it only to consider the possible transaction.
 If the transaction goes ahead, the buyers, transferee or merger partner may use or disclose your personal information in the same way as set out in this notice.

 Sharing your personal information between first and second charge lenders

 If you have arranged either a first or second mortgage with us, we may be required to share information with other lenders who also hold a charge on your property.

 If you are providing us with another individual’s (such as a joint applicant) personal information then you should not do so unless you have received their permission.
 Where information you have provided about someone else, or where someone has disclosed information about you, we may add it to the information we already possess and it will be used as described in this privacy notice.